-Nokia Android phones (2017): Everything we know so far
+Nokia Android phones (2017): All we know so far

 But perhaps most importantly, HMD Global Oy is comprised almost entirely of former Nokia staffers.
 For instance, CEO Arto Nummela, Chief Product Officer Juho Sarvikas, and President of HMD Global Florian Seiche all previously held senior positions at Nokia.
 So while Nokia isn’t technically building the new phones, it still sort of is.

-4. We don’t have a name…but there are some codenames
+4. We have one name…but there are some codenames for the rest

 What will the new phones be called?
-Well, we’re guessing not Lumia – but nothing is guaranteed at this early stage.

-Online rumours so far seem to suggest there’ll be two devices.
-One is a mid-range handset reportedly codenamed ‘D1C’, while the other – dubbed ‘P1’ – is expected to be a high-end flagship device.
+Well, we already know the first, China-only handset is the Nokia 6.
+But online rumours so far seem to suggest there’ll be at least two devices.
+One is the mid-range Nokia 6, while the other – dubbed ‘P1’ – is expected to be a high-end flagship device.
+That's all we know at this point.

 5. Features, specs and design?
 We’ve got some clues...

+The newly-launched Nokia 6 comes with mid-range hardware, including 4 GB of RAM, 64 GB of storage along with a microSD card slot, Snapdragon 430 CPU, a 16 megapixel main camera, and a 3,000 mAh battery.

-Hardware is still largely a mystery at this point, but HMD CEO Arto Nummela did drop some hints in a recent interview with the Economic Times of India.
-He said: “It will be premium quality [and a] design that people will immediately recognise as Nokia.”
+Previously, HMD CEO Arto Nummela dropped some hints in a recent interview with the Economic Times of India, saying: “It will be premium quality [and a] design that people will immediately recognise as Nokia.”

 Nummela added the phone would be “extremely competitive in terms of the specifications and price”, and that specs wouldn’t be a focus, saying: “We’re not going to be highlighting the megapixels or gigahertz.”

-He also offered up some opaque hints like: “We can take a human aspect on technology,” and "Stability, quality, reliability, and then we’re bringing in innovation where it matters most for [the] consumer, and removing the clutter.”
-Does that mean no bloatware?
-Here’s hoping.
+That seems to be the case with the Nokia 6, though, again, there's no way to know what the higher-end phone will come with.

 If we had to take a guess though, we’d expect a flagship smartphone launching in the first half of 2017 to be running Qualcomm’s new Snapdragon 835 chipset.
 But that’s all we can guess at, for now.

-6. Android guaranteed – but which version?
+6. Android guaranteed

 As we mentioned earlier, HMD Global Oy has teamed up with Google to launch the new smartphones with Android.
 That’s a welcome change from the old Windows Phone-powered Nokia handsets of yore.

-However, it’s not quite clear what operating system the phones will run on.
-The most likely bet is Android 7.0 Nougat, the latest version of Google’s mobile operating system.
-It rolled out this autumn, and is likely to appear on many of the handsets launching in the first half of 2017 – Nokia phones included.
+HMD's first phone, the Nokia 6, comes with Android 7.0 Nougat, the latest version of Google’s mobile operating system.
+It rolled out this autumn, and is likely to appear on many of the handsets launching in the first half of 2017 – the remaining Nokia phone(s) included.

-But there are two other alternatives: Android 6.0 Marshmallow, or the currently unannounced Android 8.0.
-We’d say the former is unlikely, but it could feature if HMD has already developed the phones and plans to release them very early on in 2017.
-Alternatively, if the handsets miss their 1H2017 deadline, we could see them running on Android 8.0, which we’re expecting to be announced between May and July next year.
+It's extremely unlikely the higher-end phone will arrive with anything less than the Nokia 6, so expect to see Nougat on the next phone from HMD Global.

 Watch: OnePlus 3T review

-Note: (Update: 9 January 2016): HMD has launched its first Nokia-branded handset.
-Unfortunately, it won't be available outside of China, at least for the time being.
-But there's more to come.
-Read on to find out more.